 The purpose of certification for the Nutrition Manager is to recognize those who have acquired an advanced level of training, skills, work experience, and effectiveness as a Nutrition Manager.

 CCPC Global issues professional credentials to those who qualify in their respective field.
-The CCPC has entered into an agreement with the Canadian Society of Nutrition Management to be the third party examiner for the certification of their membership.
+The CCPC is the has entered into an agreement with the Canadian Society of Nutrition Management to be the third party examiner for the certification of the CSNM membership.